8.7

 Buildertrend - Best for Home Builders

-Buildertrend offers a dedicated module that streamlines warranty claims management for home builders.
-Managing warranties effectively can prevent dissatisfaction and protect your company’s reputation.
+Buildertrend offers a dedicated module that streamlines warranty claims management for home builders, protecting your company’s reputation.
 A structured process not only improves client satisfaction but also boosts referrals and repeat business, setting great builders apart from the rest.

 With Buildertrend, you can easily store all warranty documentation for each home, including manufacturer warranties and your builder’s own coverage for workmanship, structural defects, and major systems like HVAC, plumbing, and electrical.